-\paragraph{Results} As shown in \cref{tab:pdp}, PDP approaches significantly improve over the static DP approaches (i.e. worst-case $\varepsilon$, the common approach in DP) and are significantly closer to the plain approaches (i.e. without noise addition).
+\paragraph{Results} As shown in \cref{tab:pdp}, PDP approaches significantly improve over the static DP approaches (i.e. the worst-case privacy guarantee by uniformly applying the maximum privacy level required across all users, without adapting to individual preferences or contexts to address the most stringent privacy demands, the common approach in DP) and are significantly closer to the plain approaches (i.e. without noise addition).
 In addition, our proposed mapping functions yield better utility than the random benchmark (i.e. the random $\varepsilon$ values generated by the existing benchmarks).

 To further analyse the effect of the different mapping functions, \cref{fig:dist} shows the resulting $\epsilon$ values for different image attributes.
 The amount of added noise (according to the $\varepsilon$ values) differs according to the mapping function (i.e. more noise is introduced to the private levels represented in red, whereas less noise is applied to those depicted in green), hence improving utility compared to static worst-case approaches.
 Our results indicate that: \begin{itemize}[leftmargin = *] \item \textbf{The linear mapping} is particularly appealing in scenarios where exact precision is not critical, and approximate representations are sufficient for the intended application, e.g. when ratings are equally distributed, unlike our dataset, where the number of classes is skewed toward the private ratings.
 In former cases, linear functions offer a simpler and more computationally efficient mapping.
 However, the trade-off lies in the potential loss of granularity or accuracy.